A Twitter Spaces discussion hosted by Unleash about open-source maintainership, the PHP League, platform engineering, and 3D printing.

 Longhorn PHP 2021

-Releasing open-source libraries involves much more than sharing your GitHub URL with the world.
-There are many considerations and steps involved, especially if you want your project to be successful and long-lived.
+Releasing open-source libraries is more than sharing your GitHub URL with the world.
+There are many considerations and steps involved especially for successful and long-lived projects.